aayushdebugging/flask-unity/README.md

 2. **Run the C# application**:

     Execute the C# application to fetch and display the data from the Flask API.
-The `size` and `color` values will be printed in the console and the data will be continuously updated in `../data.json`.
+The variable names, longitude, latitude, size, and color values will be printed in the console, and the data will be continuously updated in `../data.json`.

 ### Flask Application Code (`app.py`)